opalmedapps/opal-db-management/README.md

 Then, to apply your migration
 `alembic upgrade head`

+#### Version controlling triggers, events, functions, procedures

+Object-oriented version control of these constructs isn't really supported 'natively' in Alembic, but there are workarounds like the one outlined here: https://stackoverflow.com/questions/67247268/how-to-version-control-functions-and-triggers-with-alembic.
+It still requires writing everything out in SQL though.

+Note that when we first implemented Alembic, all of the existing views, triggers, events, functions, and procedures were imported with raq SQL in an initial DB setup migration.

 ### TODO Forward and backward migrations

 ### Generating initial model structure from existing databases